Lionel Messi vs Cristiano Ronaldo: Comparing their records in 2023

 For many, Messi settled the GOAT debate in the final weeks of 2022, having played a starring role – named Player of the Tournament – in Argentina’s World Cup triumph in Qatar.
 Ronaldo lost his place in Portugal’s starting XI and had terminated his contract at Manchester United, leading to a lucrative move to the Saudi Pro League.

-PSG’s form has dipped considerably since the mid-season World Cup break.
-They’ve suffered a number of shock defeats in Ligue 1 and have been eliminated from the Champions League and Coupe de France.
+In the latter half of last season, PSG’s form dipped considerably after the mid-season World Cup break.
+They suffered a number of shock defeats in Ligue 1 and were eliminated from the Champions League and Coupe de France, although they still wrapped up the league title in the end.

 “I think you should look at the (Saudi Pro League) in a different way,” Ronaldo said back in March, having joined Al Nassr in January.